Do you love sushi?

 To roll a Hosomaki, you will need a half sheet of nori (4×7 inch) so just fold your nori sheet in half and tear.
-You would then place the half nori sheet on bamboo rolling mat -makisu, smooth side down and spread 1/2 cup of seasoned cook sushi rice evenly atop.
-Finally, arrange filling ingredient and roll tight.
+You would then place the half nori sheet on the bamboo rolling mat -makisu, smooth side down and spread 1/2 cup of seasoned cook sushi rice evenly atop.
+Finally, arrange filling ingredients and roll tight.

 Some popular Hosomaki you would see are:

 - Tekkamaki – filled with raw tuna, served as fulfilling snack

 - Negitoromaki – diced fatty tuna belly –toro mixed with chopped scallion –negi, one of the most creamy cheesy favorite in Japan.